 - Consider whether a third party’s interests might be affected by disclosure and if so consult them;

 - Consider whether any exemptions apply and whether they are absolute or qualified;

 - Carry out a public interest test to decide if applying the qualified exemption outweighs the public interest in disclosing the information;

 - Decide whether the estimated cost of complying with the request will exceed the appropriate limit (currently £450 with a maximum of £50 per individual educational record);

-- If a request is made for a document that contains exempt personal information ensure that the personal information is removed by applying the redaction procedure;
+- Ensure that if a request is made for a document that contains exempt personal information, the personal information is to be removed by applying redaction;

 At all times the Headteacher and any staff involved in the Scheme will take into account the Academy’s equal opportunities policy.

 - The Headteacher is responsible for monitoring the implementation of the policy and recommending any amendments to the governors.

 - The governors will review the policy every two years or earlier if appropriate.

 Ownership and Date of the next review